paulootavio/paulootavio/README.md

 ### Hi there 👋

+Software Engineer since 2013.

+I'm current working on a startup as techlead and tech manager for multiple clients providing guindace to junior developers to delivery value since the first day at your jobs.
+Also using this experiences to help community with free mentorship.

+Currently studing CyberSecurity, Arch and Devops.
+Hope to colaborte with OWASP ZAP and became a member to guide companies and devs in the World of Sec.

+---Continue

 <!--
 **paulootavio/paulootavio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.